 This pickup is defined by the sustainable and intensive high notes while maintaining an impressive lower register.
 The simple, sleek aesthetic of the pickup is certain to fit with any guitar.

 The EMG 81 is a neck pickup, and the EMG 85 is designed to be used adjacent to the bridge.
+Have a listen in the video below.

 Bare Knuckle Nailbomb Active Humbucker